rui03Cassie/MiniProject-Dogs-vs.-Cats/training.md

 # Dogs vs. Cats Classification Training part
-This repository is used for constructing, training, and generating prediction results for the three cat-dog classifier.
+This repository is used for constructing, training, and generating prediction results for the three cat-dog classification models.

-### scope:
+Scope:
 - supervised image classification on dog/cat images
 - training on the training split and validation on the validation split
 - prediction on the test split